 Once we understand the transactional efficiency of the clearinghouse, we can see the system would evolve naturally towards creating clearinghouses, just because of these benefits of simplification.
 Once a clearinghouse is created, there are some natural extensions in its functions, which simplify matters further.
 Suppose that each of the banks maintains some reserves of gold as deposits at the CH.
 Then the settlement at the end of the day can be done using these deposits as an in-house operation at the CH.
 The CH can take gold from the deposits of one bank and transfer its ownership to another bank just by changing book entries, without any movement of gold.
 This leads naturally to the idea of “reserve” requirements: each bank must place a certain amount of gold, in proportion to its deposits, at the CH, to enable end-of-day (or week) clearing of checks.

 Now we can discuss the topic of money-creation by banks in this scenario.
 For this purpose, it is useful to make a mental shift in the way we think of checking accounts.
 Our standard mental framework thinks of each account as a separate box, where the bank puts our money for safekeeping.
 When we write a check to someone else, the bank takes money out of my box, and gives it to someone else.
 This is the wrong way to think.
 Instead, consider a checking account as a Financial Product which is sold by the bank.
 The account is just a ledger entry in a book the bank keeps (nowadays, It is an electronic entry).
 When I open an account, the bank creates an entry which is equal in value to the amount of gold I deposit – the gold does not go into my account.
 It is better to think of the transaction as a purchase.
 I pay the bank $1000 in gold, and the bank sells me a checking account with an entry of $1000.
 Now the bank puts my gold into a kitty which contains all the gold, undifferentiated by owner.
 The checking account I own allows me to write checks to others.
-If Mr. X writes a check to Mr. Y, this is handled by changing the ledger entries for both accounts, with any reference to gold.
+If Mr. X writes a check to Mr. Y, this is handled by changing the ledger entries for both accounts, without any reference to gold.

 At this point, if everyone deposits gold and gets a checking account, then the amount in the checking accounts would be exactly equal to the amount of gold that the banks collectively have.
 However, if people use only checks, then banks have a strong incentive to create money.
 This is done by making loans.
 Suppose that Mr Z goes to the bank and asks for a loan of $1000 for one year at 10% interest.
 The bank responds by opening an account for Mr Z which contains $1000.
 This account is just like any of the other accounts at the bank.
 However, unlike the other accounts which were created by deposits and therefore correspond to an equivalent amount of gold, this one was created without any corresponding gold.
 Suppose Bank A has 10 depositors, each of whom opened an account for $1000 by depositing $1000 worth of gold.
 Then the bank has $10,000 worth of gold as assets, and $10,000 worth of liabilities in the form of checking accounts.
 But after it makes a loan of $1000, it has the same $10,000 worth of gold in assets, and $11,000 in liabilities in the form of checking accounts. $1000 of new money has been created by the loan.
 The depositors collectively own $11,000 in the form accounts, but there is only $10,000 worth of gold with the bank.
 The reader may wonder what would happen in the event that all depositors come and want to cash out their accounts.
 This is the problem we study next.
 This also covers the case where some gold is withdrawn by depositors to use for transactions, as opposed to the simpler case where only checks circulate between the consumers.

 Suppose Bank A has 10 depositors with account of $1000 each.
 This gives the bank $10,000 worth of gold.
 Now suppose that investor X comes to the bank and asks for a loan of $100,000 – far more than the gold in the possession of the bank.
 The bank will happily open a checking account in the amount of $100,000 for Mr X, even though it only has $10,000 worth of gold.
 How can this be?
 How can the bank create money, when it has NOTHING behind the account?
 A common misconception is that the bank loans money by TAKING money from other depositors.
+This point-of-view consider banks as financial intermediaries.
 This is NOT true.
 All depositors have equivalent checking accounts – they are entries in the ledger.
 It is not that some entries are BACKED by gold and other entries are not backed by gold.
 They are all just entries.
 So, the bank has just created $100,000 out of nothing, with no gold to back it, and without taking any money from any depositor.
 What happens next?

 To make the problem as severe as possible, suppose that investor X comes into the bank with a check for $100,000 and demands payment in gold.
 The bank only has $10,000 worth of gold from its earlier depositors.
 What will it do?
 The answer is that the bank has an ASSET, which is the PROMISE of the investor to PAY $110,000 one year from now.
 That is the investor promises to pay back the entire amount plus 10% interest one year from now.
 This promise is a legal obligation plus it is usually backed by collateral worth significantly more than the amount promised of $110,000.
-The written form of this promise is called a secured promissor note, and is effectively guaranteed, because of the collateral.
+The written form of this promise is called a secured promissory note, and is effectively guaranteed, because of the collateral.
 Now the bank can SELL this note to raise the amount it needs – $100,000 today, to give gold to the investor X. What happens is that this note is used as collateral by the bank to BORROW in the inter-bank market.
 The bank sells the note at a DISCOUNT.
 The note is worth $110,000 a year from now, and the bank sells it for $105,000 in gold on the inter-bank market.
 It can now pay $100,000 in gold to the investor, and pocket $5000 in cash today.

 What really happens is more complicated.
 Instead of SELLING the secured promissory note, the bank offers the note as a collateral in order to borrow for just one day, the full amount of $100,000 it needs.
 This short term loan, or overnight loan, is obtained at the inter-bank borrowing rate, which is generally much lower than the commercial rate charged to borrowers.
 The bank borrows only for one day because it is very possible that much of the gold that left the bank will come back to the bank tomorrow.
 That is because the investor will take the gold and use it to pay others.
 These others will take their gold and deposit it into banks.
 Some part of this gold is likely to come back to the original bank.
 When the bank used this gold repay the overnight loan, it avoids the overnight interest rate charges on the loan.
 But consider the worst-case scenario, where none of this gold ever comes back.
 In this case, the bank will borrow the full amount, $100,000 overnight for every night over the entire year.
 Thus the bank loans $100,000 for one year at a high commercial interest rate.
 To finance this loan of money which it does not have, it borrows the full amount every night, repeatedly for the whole year.
 This is called a “maturity transformation”.
 The bank converts a one-year loan into a sequence of 365 short term overnight loans.
 That is, a loan of maturity one year is converted into a sequence of loans of maturity one day.
 The bank still makes a profit in this worst case scenario as the difference between the low inter-bank rate at which it borrows, and the high commercial interest rate at which it lends.